adamfowleruk/mljs/planning.md

      - NA Files not included in Workplace demo - BUG cooccurence has no getConfigurationDefinition function
     - DONE BUG null appearing as text when used as default value for string fields
    - DONE remove widget button on heading for each widget on UI
-   - IN PROGRESS Page load actions
+   - TEST Page load actions
     - DONE Hard coded ones in this edition (use JSON config object array though so later it can be easily added)
     - DONE BUG doSimpleQuery as action somehow bypassing ctx.setConfiguration()s setting of optioneName to "all"
     - DONE searchcontext.doSimpleQuery(string)